 - Step 3: Draw the knife blade from the slot along the blade’s curve.
 For knives with straight edges, repeat this motion 10 to 15 times.
 For serrated knives, do it 5 to 10 times.

-- Step 4: Move to the delicate sharpening setting and repeat the same process, pulling and pushing the blade through the slot 10 to 15 times.
+- Step 4: Move to the fine sharpening setting and repeat the same process, pulling and pushing the blade through the slot 10 to 15 times.

 - Step 5: Turn off the electric sharpener, wash the knife to remove any metal debris, and dry it with a clean cloth.